shivam-som/startup-evaluator-ai/README.md

 A **multi-agent AI system** built using **LangGraph** that evaluates startup ideas in real time.
 Users submit startup concepts via a web-based chat interface, and the system orchestrates multiple specialized agents—**Market Analyst**, **Technical Reviewer**, and **Business Strategist**—to provide structured, actionable insights.
 The evaluation is streamed back to the user incrementally, ensuring a seamless, interactive experience.

+## LangGraph Workflow Diagram

+A visual representation of the multi-agent workflow is provided in the repository:
+**`langgraph-workflow-diagram.txt`** ✅

+This diagram shows how user input is routed through agents, including conditional branching, context sharing, and streaming of the final evaluation back to the user.

 ## Features

 - **Real-time Streaming Chat Interface**: Powered by FastAPI and a simple web frontend.